 This is as close as I’ll get to recommending a triceps extension-type exercise.
 The reason I like this exercise so much is that you really can work up to a decent weight, and it works your triceps from a different angle than any of the pressing movements.

 I suggest using an EZ curl bar and positioning your hands shoulder-width apart.
 Lower the bar under control down to your nose, your hairline, or behind your head.
 If you feel any pain in your triceps, opt to lower the bar behind your head.

 Scott Herman takes it one step further in the video below and actually hangs his head off the bench.
 I see how this could cause neck strain in some folks, so you may just want to keep your head on the bench instead, but still drop the weight behind.

 What?
 How did this get in here?
-No seriously, if you can bang out a set of 10 diamond push ups that’s great, but can you clap after each rep. This is an exercise that will really condition your triceps to contract with maximum force.
+No seriously, if you can bang out a set of 10 diamond push ups that’s great, but can you clap after each rep?
+This is an exercise that will really condition your triceps to contract with maximum force.
 Obviously doing diamond push ups without a clap would be the regression, and that’s perfectly fine for most hobby athletes.
 Adding weight via vest or sandbag would be a decent progression after body weight but before clapping.